God Is the Gospel, Session 1

 That was very big.
 I think we still can learn things.
 I learned heaps.
 I liked and benefited from John Wimber.
 He is not one of the guys I am talking about.
 So God is more important than power.
-God is mort important than signs and wonders and more important than spiritual gifts.
+God is more important than signs and wonders and more important than spiritual gifts.
 God is the gospel.
 None of those things.

-Number Nine: Eighteen weeks in John one
+Eighteen Weeks in John 1

 But that is not the main thing.
 That is just a little aside.
 The main thing is that he only got about half-way through chapter one in 18 weeks.
 And the reason is because the way he was teaching is he would start and he would start unpacking and the he would jump to other places in John and illuminate chapter one.
 And that is how he is bringing it in.
 So we only got halfway through chapter one, but the whole thing was being dumped into chapter one.
 And one of the chapters that I remember was John seven which proved very, very, very determinative for my approach towards some signs and wonders things and the supremacy of God and the nature of faith and God is the gospel.

 Believing in Jesus for the Right Thing